shakes76/PatternFlow/recognition/45239502-Yukun_Zhan/README.md

 ## Evaluation
 The figure below is the dice coefficient values and loss values of the model in 20 epoch runs
 ![image](https://user-images.githubusercontent.com/79847033/150814174-589bb12a-e2c0-4671-aba5-b08048046212.png)

 The figure below is the dice coefficient value and loss value of the model evaluated using the test dataset.
-The dice coefficient up to 0.8528
 ![image](https://user-images.githubusercontent.com/79847033/150814340-32525c02-3c40-454f-8ce7-55defaadea90.png)
 ## Operation mode
 Running the driver.py file.